-- A. Conduct of public hearing. - 1.
-Burden of proof or persuasion.
-The burden of demonstrating that an application complies with applicable review and approval standards of this chapter is on the applicant. - 2.
-Rights of all persons.
-Any person may appear at a public hearing and submit evidence, either individually or as a representative of a person or an organization. - 3.
-Exclusion of testimony.
+- 3. Exclusion of testimony.
 The body conducting the public hearing may exclude testimony or evidence that it finds to be irrelevant, immaterial, or unduly repetitious. - 4.
 Offers of testimony.
 In the event any testimony or evidence is excluded, the person offering such testimony or evidence will have an opportunity at that meeting to offer the testimony or evidence for the record. - 5.
 Continuance of public hearing. - a.
 General.
 The body conducting the public hearing may continue the public hearing to a fixed date, time and place.
 An applicant has the right to request and be granted one continuance; however, all subsequent continuances are granted at the discretion of the body conducting the public hearing only upon good cause shown. - b.
 Notice.
 A public hearing for which proper notice was given may be continued to a later date without again complying with the notice requirements, provided that the continuance is set for a date within 30 days, or to the next regularly scheduled meeting, and the date and time of the continued hearing is announced at the time of the continuance. - 6.
 Time.
 Action must be taken as promptly as possible in consideration of the interests of the applicant, the citizens of the city and the city.

 Sec.
-71-34 Specific standards for development approval.
+71-36 Specific standards for development approval.

 A. General.
-Table 71-O summarizes the development review procedures for all types of applications.
+Table 71-V summarizes the development review procedures for all types of applications.